aeronautical-informatics/ODME/README.md

 1. Clone this repository to your local machine.
 2. Install the required dependencies, including Java and Maven.
 3. Use the provided editors to create and refine domain models.
-4. Leverage the workflow for automated build, testing, packaging, and release.
+4. Leverage the workflow for automated build, testing, packaging, and release (The provided GitHub Actions workflow automates the development process.
+It builds the project, packages artifacts, and releases new versions based on changes to the main branch.)

 ## [Usage](#usage)

+1. Download the package and extract the contents
+2. Open the terminal or powershell at the root of the folder containing the extracted content
+3. Run the following script : **java -jar SESEditor-1.0-SNAPSHOT-jar-with-dependencies.jar** and the ODME application will open and you will be able to work on its various parts.
-1. **Domain Modeling Editor** : Use the Domain Modeling Editor to visually create and manipulate domain models.
+4. **Domain Modeling Editor** : Use the Domain Modeling Editor to visually create and manipulate domain models.
 Add elements, define relationships, and attach variables to nodes.

-2. **Scenario Modelling Editor** : The Scenario Modelling Editor is designed for interactive pruning of domain models.
+5. **Scenario Modelling Editor** : The Scenario Modelling Editor is designed for interactive pruning of domain models.
 It helps you create pruned entity structures and generate executable scenarios.

-3. **GitHub Workflow** : The provided GitHub Actions workflow automates the development process.
+6. **GitHub Workflow** : The provided GitHub Actions workflow automates the development process.
 It builds the project, packages artifacts, and releases new versions based on changes to the main branch.

 ## [Contributing](#contributing)